lsilich04/local-map-game/README.md

 # local-map-game
-## overview
-we are going to make a map game for our project i guess
-## also
+## Overview
-google places api will be involved
+For our group project, we're doing a quiz game using the Google Places API.
+A number of places in your hometown will be picked at random, and you'll have to try and name them by location as fast as you can!